The Manwitch

 Not the sloppy joe, but still pretty spicy, with a generous helping of witchcraft.

 My partner has a lot of health issues.
-She will sometimes go weeks without socializing with anyone but me and the people she works with, because she is in pain, or dealing with an allergic reaction to antibiotics (she as allergic to them all), or is just too worn out and fatigued because being in pain all the time is exhausting.
+She will sometimes go weeks without socializing with anyone but me and the people she works with, because she is in pain, or dealing with an allergic reaction to antibiotics (she is allergic to them all), or is just too worn out and fatigued because being in pain all the time is exhausting.

 For the pain, she's tried several of the big name painkillers doctors have prescribed, such as hydrocodone, but they barely touch the pain, and she hates the way they maker her feel.
 The only thing that does help with the pain is pot.
 Specifically, tinctures.
 So when she's really getting hammered by her health issues, we keep her high quite a bit.
 This has the side effect of making her very happy, very giggly, and very horny, which I won't complain about.